canro91/canro91.github.io/_posts/2020-05-29-HowToVersionControl.md

 $ git commit -m 'Add README file'
 ```

 Now Git knows about a file called `README`.
 You have a commit (a checkpoint) in your project you can go back to.
 Git has stored your changes.
-This commit has an unique code (a SHA-1) and a author.
+This commit has an unique code (a SHA-1) and an author.

 You can use `log` to see all commits created so far.